 Schools must help children thrive as whole people.
 To get there, we must expand the definition of success and support students to grow academically, socially and emotionally.
 We have found that students learn more when they feel physically and emotionally safe; believe their abilities and skills can grow with effort; and develop ways to cope with their stress, emotions, feelings and behaviors.
 Our early indicators are strong, and we know it’s just the beginning for schools that are rapidly expanding their support for students in these areas.

-We’re committed to supporting educators with bold new visions for schools, and we know that the schools each community needs won’t look the same.
+We’re committed to supporting educators with bold new visions for schools.
+We know that each community’s needs won’t look the same.
 That’s why we’re doubling down on our support for founders with innovative designs for new schools.
-So far, we have supported 110 schools to open their doors.
-When fully enrolled, they will serve more than 82,000 students, 84% of whom are children of color and 69% from families with low incomes.
+So far, we have supported 122 schools to open their doors.
+When fully enrolled, they will serve about 80,000 students, 84% of whom are children of color and 69% from families with low incomes.

 Our definition of an innovative school is broad, and if you are a school founder with a great idea and plan, we’re eager to hear from you.
-While the ideas we support will involve varying approaches, all schools in our portfolio are committed to three design principles:
+While the ideas we support will involve varying approaches, all schools in our portfolio are committed to developing educational experiences that are student-driven and student-centered and aligned to these three design principles: